cpheinrich/gaze-docker/README.md

-To verify that this ran correctly, check to make sure there is a new video called `tracking_sample_output.mp4` in the `videos` directory which includes the gaze tracking output, as well as a file `tracking_sample_output.csv` which contains the gaze parameters (theta and phi) for each frame of the video.
+To verify that this ran correctly, check to make sure there is a new video called `tracking_sample_output.mp4` in the `videos` directory which includes the gaze tracking output, as well as a file `tracking_sample_output.csv` which contains the gaze parameters (theta and phi) for each eye and each frame of the video.

 ## Running gaze inference on your own data